robot297/JAG_10_2019/grades/Lab 9 Questions.md

 ### Task 2: Configure TicketGUI ticketList JList

 Configure `ticketList` so it will be able to display a list of Ticket objects.
+The Ticket objects should be shown in priority order, most urgent first.
+TicketStore should already be returning Ticket lists in the correct order.

-The selection mode should be `SINGLE_SELECTION`.
+The selection model should be `SINGLE_SELECTION`.

+`ticketList` will be able to show any list of Tickets, for example, all the open Tickets, or only Tickets that match a search.

 ### Task 3: Get all the open tickets for ticketList JList

 Ensure that you have provided the methods to read in open Ticket data from `open_tickets.txt`.

 In TicketGUI, Use the manager object to request all the current open Tickets.
-Configure the ticketList to display this list of open Ticket objects.
+Configure the ticketList to display this list of open Ticket objects when the GUI first opens.

+Add a listener to `showAllTicketsButton` to show all of the current open tickets in `ticketList`.
+The user may click this after searching for tickets.

 ### Task 4: Add Ticket